 Patients whose breast revision surgery involves getting new implants will wear a compression garment or surgical bra for several days in order to stabilize the implants and provide other benefits.

 No matter the breast revision specifics, patients should plan to rest, adding in gentle activities about two weeks following the procedure.
-Dr. Parkins advises patients to wait a month before resuming any other physical activities—especially those involving lifting heavy objects—but will assess your healing at follow-up visits to ensure results are progressing as they should.
+Dr. Parkins and Dr. Boehm advise patients to wait a month before resuming any other physical activities—especially those involving lifting heavy objects—but will assess your healing at follow-up visits to ensure results are progressing as they should.

-Implants can cause some women to watch their larger and heavier breasts to sag over time as gravity pulls and stretches aging skin.
+Implants can cause some women to watch their larger and heavier breasts sag over time as gravity pulls and stretches aging skin.
 A breast lift can address this problem—and pairs well with breast revision procedures.
-Talk to Dr. Parkins about the possibilities if you are unhappy with the look of your breasts, for whatever reason.
+Talk to Dr. Parkins or Dr. Boehm about the possibilities if you are unhappy with the look of your breasts, for whatever reason.